ontio/ontology/README.md

 - Default configuration file `config.json`
 - Node program + Node control program  `ontology`
 - Wallet file`wallet.dat`, copy the contents of the configuration file config-solo.config in the root directory to config.json and start the node.
 - Edit the config.json file and replace the bookkeeper entries with the public key of your wallet (created above).
-Use `$ ./ontology wallet show --name=wallet.dat` to get your public key.
+Use `$ ./ontology account list -v` to get your public key.

 Here's a example of single-host configuration: